Search

 Graph Representation in the Travelling Salesman Problem – Source

 ACO simulates agents to traverse the graph and deposit pheromones accordingly.
 The ants randomly start from a city and move to another random one based on the distance and the pheromones deposited by the other ants.
 This is an iterative process as ants explore multiple routes, depositing pheromones as per their desirability.
 After various iterations, the paths between cities are optimized for future ants.
-This algorithm is further expanded to real-world scenarios, such as optimizing delivery routes for logistical operations.
+This algorithm expands further to real-world scenarios, such as optimizing delivery routes for logistical operations.

 Bee Colony Optimization